 To be able to jump rope you need to be able to hold on.
 Jump rope handles are made in a variety of materials and shapes to help you keep a grip on the rope as you begin to sweat.
 Some people prefer foam grips to improve traction and comfort while others find them too bulky and prefer slimmer plastic or aluminum handles.

 The way a rope turns is very important for getting a good workout.
 Most ropes have ball bearings in the handles to prevent the rope from twisting and tangling as you spin it.
 The weight and material of the cable affect the movement of the rope as well.
 Cables of leather or wire will cut through the air quickly for a very rapid spin.
 Segmented ropes and PVC only cords will move a bit more slowly.
 Heavier ropes will also hold their shape and gain momentum better than lightweight ropes making for a more consistent spin.

 Jump ropes can be general or highly specified for a particular workout.
 Typically lighter weight and thinner cords will be best for speed work and double unders.
 Some of these thin cords do not keep a consistent shape or momentum making them a bit more challenging for beginners.
 We looked for a variety of ropes to fit every skill level and workout goal.

 Jumping rope is very difficult without the right size rope!
 Having a rope that is too short or too long can cause you to trip and prevent you from getting a consistent cardio workout.
 All the ropes on this list can be adjusted for your perfect length but some ropes require a bit more effort to adjust than others.
 We looked for ropes that can be adjusted with ease and little expertise.

 Price is always an important factor.
-You can spend a lot on a jump rope for high quality materials and design but many people can get away with a budget rope that still functions perfectly well.
+You can spend a lot on a jump rope with high-quality materials and design but many people can get away with a budget rope that still functions perfectly well.